Coaches and Directors

 Coach Breehl was born and raised in Louisville Kentucky, home of the Louisville slugger, Muhammad Ali, and the Kentucky Derby.
 He started competitive swimming at age 11 for the Clarksville Seagulls with Vlad Semenov, then with Triton Swimming and Mike Essig, where he also coached during the 2007-08 short course season.
 He swam collegiately at the University of Louisville and got his start coaching in summer league at Plainview Swim and Dive team.

-Maureen grew up swimming and competing in New Mexico at 7 with her club team Duke City Aquatics.
-She then went on to swim for the University of New Mexico where she graduated with a degree in Emergency Medicine.
+Maureen grew up swimming and competing in New Mexico, starting at age 7 with her club team, Duke City Aquatics.
+She went on to swim for the University of New Mexico, where she graduated with a degree in Emergency Medicine.

 Coach Jackie White joined the Coast Aquatics Coaching staff in 2020, bringing her almost 20 years of competitive swimming experience with her.